walbourn/walbourn.github.io/_posts/2010-04-15-whats-coming-in-the-june-2010-directx-sdk.md

 <strong>New HLSL Compiler fixes and features</strong>

-The HLSL Effects compiler (fxc.exe) has been updated with the following fixes and features:</p>
+The HLSL Effects compiler (fxc.exe) has been updated with the following fixes and features:

 <ul>
 <li>No-optimization (``/Od``) compiles will produce less-optimized code than before in order to provide improved debugging.</li>